bootstrap modal

 What are the hazard consequences of alteration?

-We study why volcanic hazards occur without warning, and how alteration changes and controls the sites of fluid migration, eruptions, and hazards associated with volcanic collapses (faulting, dome and flank instability).
+We study why volcanic hazards occur without warning, and how alteration changes and controls the sites of fluid migration, eruptions, and hazards associated with volcanic collapses.

-We are looking for collaborations, talents and we are hiring!
+We are looking for collaborations and talents joining our team.

 Please contact us if you have strong interests in volcanoes and alteration, remote sensing, rock mechanics, mineralogy and computing, and seek new challenges.